A subdivision algebra for a product of two simplices via flow polytopes: Flow polytopes and negative flows

 \begin{lemma} Let $G$ be an acyclic digraph.
 Then $\calF_G$ is integrally equivalent to a flow polytope $\calF_{G^*}$, where all edges of $G^*$ are forward edges. \end{lemma}

-\begin{proof} First we consider backward edges in $G$.
-Since $G$ is acyclic, the vertex labels can be permuted such that $G$ has no backward edges.
-Changing the orientation of a backward edge $e$ amounts to reflecting the flow polytope about the hyperplane $x_e=0$, which is an integral equivalence.

-Next we show that the operation of contracting a bidirectional edge $(i,j,\pm)$ with $i<j$ is an integral equivalence.
-If the edge $(i,j,\pm)$ is the $k$-th edge in a fixed ordering of the edges of $G$, the integral equivalence is given by $\varphi:\R^m \to \R^{m-1}$, where
+\begin{proof} Since $G$ is acyclic, the vertex labels can be permuted such that $G$ has no backward edges.
+We let $G^*$ be the graph obtained from $G$ by contracting all bidirectional edges and then relabeling so that there are no backward edges.
+As a result, $G^*$ only has forward edges, and it remains to show that the operations performed are integral equivalences.
+Changing the orientation of a backward edge $e$ in $G$ amounts to reflecting the flow polytope about the hyperplane $x_e=0$, which is an integral equivalence.
+Next, consider the operation of contracting a bidirectional edge $(i,j,\pm)$ with $i<j$, where $(i,j,\pm)$ is the $k$th edge in a fixed ordering of the edges of $G$.
+Define the map $\varphi:\bbR^m \to \bbR^{m-1}$ by